 Norman McLeod Paterson was born August 3, 1883 in Portage La Prairie, Manitoba.
 He was educated in Portage Public Schools and the Wellesley School in Toronto, Ontario.

 Norman Paterson began his career with the Manitoba Railway and Canal Company in 1897, and later joined the Great Northern Railway of Canada as a telegrapher.
 He resigned as purchasing agent in 1903.
 Paterson entered the grain business with his father, H.S.
 Paterson, in 1903 and went on to form N.M Paterson and Company at Fort William, Ontario in 1908.
-Serveral years later, Paterson formed Paterson Steamships Limited.
+Serveral years later, Paterson formed Paterson Steamships Limited which went on to own and operate 80+ vessels until the fleet was sold in 2002.
 The grain and steamship companies were eventually succeeded by N.M.
-Paterson and Sons Limited.
-This company now owns and operated grain elevators in Manitoba, Saskatchewan and Alberta and lake freighters on the Great Lakes.
+Paterson and Sons Limited, now renamed Paterson Global Foods Inc. This company is now a conglomerate of international agri-food and related businesses.

 In 1940, Norman Paterson was appointed to the Canadian Senate by Prime Minister MacKenzie King.
 Senator Paterson was appointed Knight of the Order of St. John by King George VI in 1945.
 He served as the first chancellor of Lakehead University, 1965 to 1971, and retired from the senate in 1981 after forty years of service.